- HR Management

 Excite new employees

 A staff manual is not just about laying down what employees can and cannot do.
 It’s a chance for you to sell your company and show new employees exactly why it’s so great to work there.
+And this is why it is one of the HR basics when running your small business.
 Whether that’s through an informal style or simply shouting about the office monthly cheese deliveries, it’s an opportunity to grab attention and stand apart from your competitors.

 Likely to be the biggest expenditure for your company, payroll is an essential part of any well-run business.